jamesbrindle/Keypad4TeamsGlobalKeys/PicoFiles/Code/ThingyverseMapping/ReadMe.txt

 Enjoy!

-# Code_ThingyVerseMapping.py
+# Code - Thingyverse Mapping

 This uses the original key mapping from the files on: https://www.thingiverse.com/thing:4883188

-The original key mapping didn't work for me, however, someone requested thge code.py with the original mapping.
+The original key mapping didn't work for me, however, someone requested the code.py file with the original mapping...
+So it's here...

+The different...
+The original key mapping start from GP14.
+The new key mapping start from GP10.